I attended a Lucas Foglia give an artist talk about his two main photography projects from the past ten years.

-The second series he created and discussed was called Frontcountry.
-In this series he explored the contemporary American West and its changing landscape due to mining and other landscape altering industries.
-His photos of people riding horses and working on ranches provided a stark contrast with his photos of people driving tractors and working in mines.
+He then discussed his series called Frontcountry.
+In this series, he explored the contemporary American West and its changing landscape due to mining and other landscape-altering industries.
+His photos depicted people riding horses and working on ranches.
+They provided a stark contrast with his photos of people driving tractors and working in mines.

 I found Lucas Foglia’s talk to be inspiring and very well done.
 I really enjoyed the way he shared the story behind many of his photos.
-I thought his photography was very well done.
-Each photo was excellently composed and exposed perfectly.
-They all have a sense a of depth as well, visually and intellectually.
+His photography was also very creative and well done.
+He excellently composed and exposed each photo perfectly.
+They all have a sense of depth as well, visually and intellectually.
 His photos were also good at evoking an emotional response from me when I initially looked at them.

-My only two critiques would be that at times some of the photos appear to be orchestrated by him while others appear to be very candid and spontaneous, especially in his A Natural Order series.
+I have only two critiques.
+At times his photos appeared to be orchestrated.
+While others appear to be very candid and spontaneous, especially in his A Natural Order series.
 This back and forth at times was jarring for me.
 The other would be about his Frontcountry series.
-I love the narrative of this series but I feel that there are photos in it that don’t seem to fit or further his narrative, photos like Brisco County Jail Cell and Brittany.
+I loved the narrative of this series.
+But I felt that there are photos in it that don’t seem to fit or further his narrative.
+Photos like Brisco County Jail Cell and Brittany.

 Overall I thought Lucas Foglia’s talk was great, I immensely enjoyed it and learned a lot from it.
 I also appreciated his humble attitude about his work and the way he answered everyone’s questions.